 When you have finished configuring your RAC, Bay Networks recommends that you save your configuration to a host file.
 This ensures that you will have the configuration at your disposal in the event that the configuration file becomes damaged in any way, or otherwise needs to be replaced.
 Keeping a backup of the configuration file greatly simplifies the reconfiguration process, should you need to do it.

 This procedure guides you through saving the configuration using the na utility.
-By default, na is installed in the /usr/annex directory for UNIX and in the win32appAnnex directory for Windows NT.
+By default, na is installed in the /usr/annex directory for UNIX and in the win32app\Annex directory for Windows NT.
 You can change this location from its default during the installation process.
-Supported platforms and requirements are listed in Supported Platforms on page - 38.
+Supported platforms and requirements are listed in Known Problems/Limitations on page 75.

-Passwords and option keys are not saved when you save the configuration file using the na write command.
+Passwords and option keys (except for the 56K password) are not saved when you save the configuration file using the na write command.
 These values must be restored individually if the unit is replaced or the configuration is changed or erased.
+Note that 56K passwords are an exception to this rule; these passwords are saved, and cannot be changed.

 On a UNIX host, you can start na by typing ./na from the directory in which you installed na.
-On a Windows NT host, you can either doubleclick on the na icon or use File Manager and click on na.exe.
+On a Windows NT host, you can either double-click on the na icon or use File Manager and click on na.exe.